getporter/porter/docs/content/wiring.md

         image.tag: "{{ bundle.images.ALIAS.tag }}"
 ```

-## Using Parameters, Credentials, and Outputs from Bundle Dependencies
+## Use Parameters, Credentials, and Outputs from Bundle Dependencies

 When using a bundle dependency, you can reference parameters, credentials and outputs in a similar way.
 To reference things from a dependency, you simply need to use another form of the `"{{  bundle.x.y.z }}"` syntax.